federicozappone/sun_sensor_heading_estimation/README.md

 Finally, run ```calibrate_camera.py```, if everything goes well you should have a ```calibration.npz``` file inside the ```calibration_data``` folder.

-You can now run the sun sensor script:
+You can now run the sun sensor script (before doing that set your correct location (lat, lon) inside the script):

 ```
 python sun_sensor.py